What Are Vedic Meditation Mantras and How Do They Work?

 For some, the word mantra means ‘a slogan’ or a tagline of sorts, used as a way of encapsulating a group point of view.
 For others, a mantra is a tool to aid concentration or to use as an affirmation.

-In Vedic Meditation the use of the mantra is very different.
+Mantras in Vedic Meditation, often a bija mantra or a Vedic mantra, is very different.
 To understand this difference, you need to understand the distinction between ‘charm’ and suggestibility, which Thom explains simply and beautifully in this podcast episode.

 Subscribe to Vedic Worldview